 Are you designing a conference, panel, or workshop for writers, school educators, library patrons, or adult education classes?
 I'd love to join you as a speaker.
-I'll bring my ten year knowledge of the children's book publishing industry and my teaching training and experience.
+I'll bring my ten + years of knowledge about the children's book publishing industry and my teaching training and experience.
 You supply participants ready to learn information that can be applied the very next day.

 Download my brochure and share with decision-makers and scroll down for sample presentation topics.
 I am happy to design a presentation that fits your conference theme.
 If you have a topic in mind that isn't covered below, let's talk.